Pub/Sub at the edge with Fanout

 Sequencing

-If Fastly receives a message with a prev-id that doesn't match the id of an earlier message, then we will buffer it until we receive a message whose id matches the value, at which point both messages will be delivered in the right order.
+If Fanout receives a message with a prev-id that doesn't match the id of an earlier message, then Fanout will buffer it until we receive a message whose id matches the value, at which point both messages will be delivered in the right order.
 If the expected message is never received, the buffered message will eventually be delivered anyway (around 5-10 seconds later).

 De-duplication